Next.js nope - Remix and Astro.js yes!

 • 🚀Speed: Astro.js is just so fast, it's like a rocket 100 Lighthouse score out of the box basically

-• 📉Low JS: Astro.js helps you reduce this JS madness that is going on in the frontend world and helps you add JS only where you need it
+• 📉Low JS: Astro.js helps you reduce this JS madness that is going on in the frontend world and helps you add JS only where you need it.
+This is a exiting way of thinking about web development.
+Sprinkle JS only where you need it

 • 🪄No magic: Astro.js is just plain HTML, CSS and JS and everything else is optional